duckietown/duckietown-lx/braitenberg/README.md

 ### Walkthrough of notebooks

+**NOTE**: You should be reading this from inside the code editor in your browser.

 Inside the code editor, use the navigator sidebar on the left-hand side to navigate to the `notebooks` directory and open the first notebook.